-Tasks and events are used to control the operating state of the RADIO.
+Tasks and events are used to control the operating state of RADIO.

-The RADIO can enter the states described the table below.
+RADIO can enter the states described in the following table.

-State Description DISABLED No operations are going on inside the RADIO and the power consumption is at a minimum RXRU The RADIO is ramping up and preparing for reception RXIDLE The RADIO is ready for reception to start RX Reception has been started and the addresses enabled in the RXADDRESSES register are being monitored TXRU The RADIO is ramping up and preparing for transmission TXIDLE The RADIO is ready for transmission to start TX The RADIO is transmitting a packet RXDISABLE The RADIO is disabling the receiver TXDISABLE The RADIO is disabling the transmitter
+State Description DISABLED No operations are going on inside the RADIO and the power consumption is at a minimum RXRU RADIO is ramping up and preparing for reception RXIDLE RADIO is ready for reception to start RX Reception has been started and the addresses enabled in the RXADDRESSES register are being monitored TXRU RADIO is ramping up and preparing for transmission TXIDLE RADIO is ready for transmission to start TX RADIO is transmitting a packet RXDISABLE RADIO is disabling the receiver TXDISABLE RADIO is disabling the transmitter

-Table 60: RADIO state diagram
+Table 63: RADIO state diagram

-A state diagram showing an overview of the RADIO is shown in the following figure.
+A state diagram showing an overview of RADIO is shown in the following figure.

-Figure 62: Radio states
+Figure 65: Radio states